 Being a diligent and defensive driver is very important when your passenger car is sharing the road with large commercial trucks and buses.
 If you find yourself in the unfortunate circumstance of an accident with a large truck, make sure you do the following:

 4 Steps to Take After a Truck Accident

-- Get medical treatment: this is probably the most important thing to do, and it is helpful if you go the same day as the accident.
-There will then be record of your injuries being related to the accident.
+- Get medical treatment: this is probably the most important thing to do, and it is helpful if you go on the same day as the accident.
+There will then be a record of your injuries being related to the accident.

 - Contact your insurance: to inform them that the accident happened.

-- Talk to an attorney: taking advantage of a free consultation with a skilled truck accident law firm like Habush Habush & Rottier can help you navigate through stress that comes with an accident and help you get the compensation you deserve.
+- Talk to an attorney: taking advantage of a free consultation with a skilled truck accident law firm like Habush Habush & Rottier can help you navigate through the stress that comes with an accident and help you get the compensation you deserve.
 Our firm has a strong team of truck accident lawyers, including Peter M. Young, who’s held a Commercial Driver’s License (CDL) for nearly twenty years and has been employed operating large trucks and Commercial Motor Vehicles in the past, giving our team a unique perspective and a deeper understanding of trucking claims.